 - At least one representative MUST attend

-the Captain's Meeting (June 26th 2015) to register and receive pertinent tournament
+the Captain's Meeting (Friday, June 10th 2016 at 6:30 pm) to register and receive pertinent tournament

 All boats MUST display an entry number on the port and starboard sides of their vessel.